-Following the initial 2-week Learning component, students will be placed in either 4-week (ILR students) or 6-week (GH students) Service projects at an SVYM site.
+Following the initial 2-week learning component, students will be placed in either 4-week (ILR students) or 6-week (GH students) service projects at an SVYM site.
 Projects will be selected during spring semester before going to India, and an attempt will be made to match the students' top choices and interests with the needs and desires of SVYM.
-ILR students have two options for service projects:

 The program is split into 2 parts.

 Part 1.
-During the first two-weeks in India, students will take course at the Vivekananda Institute of Indian Studies in Mysore, Karnataka state, India (http://www.viis.in/).
+During the first two-weeks in India, students will take courses at the Vivekananda Institute of Indian Studies, an arm of SVYM, in Mysore, Karnataka state, India (http://www.viis.in/).
 The courses are:

 - Indian Civilization and Culture

 - Gender in India

 - Indian Labor Relations & Economics or Global Health in the Indian Context (depending on program track)

 - Kannada (official language of Karnataka)